-This is a list of departments and locations that employ students through the Buena Vista University Federal Work Study Program.
+The following is a list of departments and locations on the Storm Lake campus that employ students through the Buena Vista University Federal Work Study Program.

 1) General office work including filing, answering the phone,